cpgr/numbat/documentation/docs/input-file-syntax.md

 # Optional input

 While the above required blocks will enable a Numbat simulation to run, there are a number of optional input blocks that will improve the simulations are increase the amount of rsults provided.

-### Mesh modifier

-It is useful to have a mesh that is more refined at the top of the model, to accurately capture the initially small structure of the convective fingers.
-Using a *VerticalRefine* *MeshModifier* provides an initial mesh with the same number of elements as the original mesh, but with variable vertical size (smaller at the top and larger at the bottom).

-This can be included using the following block (for both 2D and 3D models)

-    [MeshModifiers]
-      [./verticalrefinement]
-        type = VerticalRefine
-        mesh_top = 0
-        mesh_bottom = -200
-      [../]
-    []

 ### Mesh adaptivity